 No late work accepted!
 You may, however, make an appointment to take a test early or do work if you know in advance that you are going to be absent.
 See schedule for more details.
 Do not slide work under my door!

 the first 10 minutes.
-After 2, your grade will drop ½ letter grade for every additional absence.
-2 tardies = 1 absence.
-Tardiness is disruptive – so be
+2 tardies = absence.
+After 3 absences - upon the fourth - you are droppped.
+Tardiness is disruptive – so be mature and responsible.

 Dropping this course can only be done the week preceding the university’s official drop date.
 You may drop the course with a grade of W if at that time you have not exceeded the number of absences allowed in the course and if reducing your course load does not affect your enrollment at MSU.